CloudCannon/Jekyll-Tips/_posts/2016-03-28-control-flow-statements-in-liquid.md

 image_path: /img/casts/control-flow-statements/preview.jpg
 length: 6
 video_id: hZdO5loactU
-description: Use liquid to control which content is displayed on the page
+description: Use Liquid to control which content is displayed on the page
 tags:
   - liquid
 resources: